YouTube Super Chat & Memberships Net Calculator

 Turn gross into take-home

 Assumptions: Refunds reduce gross first.
 Platform cut applies to the post-refund base.
 Tax withholding applies to payout after platform cut.
-We compute each stream (Super Chats/Stickers and Memberships) separately and then sum.
-Use this as an educational planner; real settlements vary by country and program.
-Updated: September 25, 2025
+Super Chats/Stickers and memberships are modeled with the same rates and then summed.
+This is an educational planner; real settlements vary by country, contracts, and program.

 YouTube payout FAQs